mtwharmby/definitions/manual/source/classes/index.rst

 In this section, the NeXus classes are described in detail.
 Each class is specified using :ref:`NXDL`, described in a separate chapter.

-There are three types of NeXus class file: base classes, application definitions, and contributed definitions.
+There are four types of NeXus class file: base classes, interfaces, application definitions, and contributed definitions.
 Base class definitions define the *complete* set of terms that *might* be used in an instance of that class.
+Base classes can implement interfaces.
+Interfaces are used in base class definitions for two purposes:

+1. In order to describe fields used by more then one base class.
+A good example is NXIFbeamline_component which holds the fields necessary to position a component in the beamline.
+Naturally, many classe need these fields.
+2. When a class has become to complex and implements multiple use cases.
+A prime example is NXdetector which can describe many kinds of detectors.
+In order to be more specific about detectors, interfaces are used.

+Application definitions
-Application definitions define the *minimum* set of terms that *must* be used in an instance of that class.
+define the *minimum* set of terms that *must* be used in an instance of that class.
 Contributed definitions include propositions from the community for NeXus base classes or application definitions, as well as other NXDL files for long-term archival by NeXus.

 NeXus Class Specifications
 ##########################